 Section X: Divided Israel (Part II): Good Kings, Bad Kings, and the Threat of Captivity

-166—The Healing of Naima (2 Kings 5) Tells how the captain of the Syrian army was healed of his leprosy by following Elijah’s simple instructions and how Elisha’s servant got the leprosy.
+166—The Healing of Naaman (2 Kings 5) Tells how Naaman, the captain of the Syrian army, was healed of his leprosy by following Elijah’s simple instructions and how Elisha’s servant got the leprosy.

 167—The Floating Ax Head (2 Kings 6) Tells of a miracle performed by Elisha when a borrowed ax head fell into the river.

-168—Those Who Are with Us (2 Kings 6) Tells how Elisha blinded and subdued the Syrian army that was sent to capture him.
+168—Those Who Are with Us (2 Kings 6) Tells of Elisha blinding and subduing the Syrian army that was sent to capture him.

 169—By This Time Tomorrow (2 Kings 6-7) Tells how the famine caused by Syria’s siege of Samaria was ended and Israel was blessed with abundance according to Elisha’s prophecy.

-172—The Beginning of the End for the House of Ahab (2 Kings 9; 2 Chronicles 22) Tells of Judah joining forces with Israel to fight Syria, of Jehu being anointed king of Israel, and of Jehu’s slaying of the kings of both Israel and Judah, a son and grandson of King Ahab, as well as his slaying of Queen Jezebel.
+172—The Beginning of the End for the House of Ahab (2 Kings 9; 2 Chronicles 22) Tells of Judah joining forces with Israel to fight against Syria, of Jehu being anointed king of Israel, and then of Jehu’s slaying of the kings of both Israel and Judah who were a son and grandson of King Ahab, and of his slaying of Queen Jezebel.

 173—Jehu’s Sacrifice to Baal (2 Kings 10; 2 Chronicles 22) Tells how Jehu tricked all Baal worships to come together to offer a great sacrifice and how he then slew all of them.